Production of Light Dark Particles from Nonlinear Compton Scattering Between Intense Laser and Muon or Proton Beam: Introduction

-Nevertheless, with the help of higher power lasers, the collision of laser pulse and muon or proton beam leads to distinct phenomena in electroweak physics when the above dimensionless effective coupling is greater than $m_\mu/m_e\simeq 207$.
+Nevertheless, with the help of higher power lasers, the collision of laser pulse and muon or proton beam may lead to interesting phenomena.
 For instance, the vacuum polarization correction to elastic muon scattering was explored in an intense field~\cite{Ritus:1972nf}.
 Muon decay can be significantly altered in a strong electromagnetic field~\cite{1983A,Ritus:1985vta,Narozhny:2008zz,Dicus:2008nw,Farzinnia:2009gg,King:2025ywl}.
 The laser-muon interaction was also proposed to probe exotic physics beyond the SM~\cite{Tizchang:2016hml,Tizchang:2018mzr}.

 Nowadays, high-quality muon and proton beams are being developed to enable studies in high-precision muon physics and high-energy elementary particle physics.
 Particle accelerator facilities in the world provide the beam sources, for example, Paul Scherrer Institute (PSI) in Switzerland, Fermi National Accelerator Laboratory (FNAL) and Brookhaven National Laboratory (BNL) in the United States, Japan Proton Accelerator Research Complex (J-PARC), China Spallation Neutron Source (CSNS) and so on.
 For these operations, protons are accelerated in the linac and booster synchrotron and directed to a target.
 The secondary beam pions then decay into final muons.
 For example, in FNAL accelerator complex, protons are accelerated to 8 GeV in booster and $\mu^+$ beam is selected in momentum as 3.1 GeV so as to measure muon anomalous magnetic moment~\cite{PhysRevAccelBeams.22.011001,Muong-2:2023cdq}.
 Moreover, the proton and muon beams are designed to be accelerated to TeV energy scale for the direct search of new physics beyond the SM at hadron colliders (e.g., Tevatron at FNAL and LHC at CERN) or the proposed muon colliders~\cite{AlAli:2021let,InternationalMuonCollider:2025sys,Hamada:2022mua}.
 It is intriguing to consider the access of new physics at low-energies by combining increasingly intense lasers and energetic muon or proton beams.